-However, only 16,700 units were sold in 2018 compared with 548,000 of the Toyota Hilux, 335,000 of the Isuzu D-Max and 267,000 of the Ford Ranger.
-Even the premium Volkswagen Amarok, the X-Class’s main competitor, outsold it at a rate of around five-to-one with sales of around 81,000.
+However, only 16,700 units were sold in 2018, compared with 548,000 of the Toyota Hilux, 335,000 of the Isuzu D-Max and 267,000 of the Ford Ranger.
+Even the premium Volkswagen Amarok, the main competitor to the X-Class, outsold it at a rate of around five-to-one with sales of around 81,000.

 Earlier this year, former Daimler CEO Dieter Zetsche cancelled plans to produce the X-Class in South America.

-So what went wrong for the X-Class?
+So what went led to the X-Class being axed?
 The most obvious answer is the price.
-Prices of the X350D Power, the ‘flagship’ X-Class, start at £39,510 plus VAT – over £4,000 more expensive than the top-of-the-range Amarok (£35,340 plus VAT).
+Prices of the X350D Power, the ‘flagship’ X-Class, start at £39,510 plus VAT – over £4,000 more expensive than the top-of-the-range Amarok.